AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 EdgeX (Foundry) is an Open-Source framework that serves as a foundation for building and deploying Internet of Things (IoT) edge computing solutions.
 While EdgeXpert is an enterprise version of _EdgeX_, provided by IoTech System.

+Note: a detailed explanation on how data is added to the AnyLog Network nodes is available at the [adding data](../../adding%20data.md) section.

 This document demonstrates how to publish data into AnyLog via EdgeXpert Management tool.

 * [EdgeX Foundry](https://www.edgexfoundry.org/)